 TIP!
-Start planning your stay using the “Plan your stay checklist” on Lund University's international website (PDF, 2.1 MB, new tab).
+Start planning your stay using the “Getting settled” on Lund University's Staff Pages (PDF, 2.1 MB, new tab).

 Your supervisor, head of department and the director of research studies at your department can provide you with help and support.
 If you need support from someone else, please contact the Occupational Health Service at Lund University, or the doctoral student ombudsman.